-- (15) This Directive should be implemented taking into account Directive 2010/64/EU of the European Parliament and the Council1, Directive 2012/13/EU of the European Parliament and the Council2, and Directive 2013/48/EU of the European Parliament and of the Council3, which concern procedural rights in criminal proceedings. - (16) Non-coercive measures could be, for example, such measures that do not infringe the right to privacy or the right to property, depending on national law.

-- (17) The principle of ne bis in idem is a fundamental principle of law in the Union, as recognized by the Charter and developed by the case-law of the Court of Justice of the European Union.
+- (13) With a view to ensuring the transmission of the EIO to the competent authority of the executing State, the issuing authority may make use of any possible or relevant means of transmission, for example the secure telecommunications system of the European Judicial Network, Eurojust, or other channels used by judicial or law enforcement authorities. - (14) When making a declaration concerning the language regime, Member States are encouraged to include at least one language which is commonly used in the Union other than their official language(s). - (15) This Directive should be implemented taking into account Directive 2010/64/EU of the European Parliament and the Council, Directive 2012/13/EU of the European Parliament and the Council, and Directive 2013/48/EU of the European Parliament and of the Council, which concern procedural rights in criminal proceedings. - (16) Non-coercive measures could be, for example, such measures that do not infringe the right to privacy or the right to property, depending on national law. - (17) The principle of ne bis in idem is a fundamental principle of law in the Union, as recognized by the Charter and developed by the case-law of the Court of Justice of the European Union.
 Therefore the executing authority should be entitled to refuse the execution of an EIO if its execution would be contrary to that principle.
-Given the preliminary nature of the proceedings underlying an EIO, its execution should not be subject to refusal where it is aimed to establish whether a possible conflict with the ne bis in idem principle exists, or where the issuing authority has provided assurances that the evidence transferred as a result of the execution of the EIO would not be used to prosecute or impose a sanction on a person whose case has been finally disposed of in another Member State for the same facts. - (18) As in other mutual recognition instruments, this Directive does not have the effect of modifying the obligation to respect the fundamental rights and fundamental legal principles as enshrined in Article 6 of the Treaty on European Union (TEU) and the Charter.
-In order to make this clear, a specific provision is inserted in the text. - (19) The creation of an area of freedom, security and justice within the Union is based on mutual confidence and a presumption of compliance by other Member States with Union law and, in particular, with fundamental rights.
-However, that presumption is
+Given the preliminary nature of the proceedings underlying an EIO, its execution should not be subject to refusal where it is aimed to establish whether a possible conflict with the ne bis in idem principle exists, or where the issuing authority has provided assurances that the evidence transferred as a result of the execution of the EIO would not be used to prosecute or impose a sanction on a person whose case has been finally disposed of in another Member State for the same facts.

-Directive 2010/64/EU of the European Parliament and of the Council of 20 October 2010 on the right to interpretation and translation in criminal proceedings (OJ L 280, 26.10.2010, p.
+&lt;sup>1 Directive 2010/64/EU of the European Parliament and of the Council of 20 October 2010 on the right to interpretation and translation in criminal proceedings (OJ L 280, 26.10.2010, p.
 1).

-Directive 2012/13/EU of the European Parliament and of the Council of 22 May 2012 on the right to information in criminal proceedings (OJ L 142, 1.6.2012, p.
+&lt;sup>2 Directive 2012/13/EU of the European Parliament and of the Council of 22 May 2012 on the right to information in criminal proceedings (OJ L 142, 1.6.2012, p.
 1).

-Directive 2013/48/EU of the European Parliament and of the Council of 22 October 2013 on the right of access to a lawyer in criminal proceedings and in European arrest warrant proceedings, and on the right to have a third party informed upon deprivation of liberty and to communicate with third persons and with consular authorities while deprived of liberty (OJ L 294, 6.11.2013, p.
+&lt;sup>3 Directive 2013/48/EU of the European Parliament and of the Council of 22 October 2013 on the right of access to a lawyer in criminal proceedings and in European arrest warrant proceedings, and on the right to have a third party informed upon deprivation of liberty and to communicate with third persons and with consular authorities while deprived of liberty (OJ L 294, 6.11.2013, p.
 1).